yogeshhk/yogeshhk/domains/Notes_AIRecruitment.md

 2. **Job Description (JD) & CTC Details:**
    Before suggesting candidates, we request complete JD(s) and indicative compensation details.

-3. **Candidate Identification & L1 Interviews:**
+3. **Candidate Identification & Interviews:**
-   We source, screen, and interview candidates (L1 done by us).
+   We source, screen, and interview candidates (typically first-round ie L1 done by us).
 Shortlisted profiles are shared with you.

-4. **L2 Trigger:**
+4. **Next Step Trigger:**
-   Once your team schedules an L2 (next-round) interview for any profile we’ve forwarded, **our L1 interview charges become payable**, regardless of where the candidate was originally sourced from.
+   Once your team selects the candiate for further steps for any profile we’ve forwarded, **our Interview charges become payable**, regardless of where the candidate was originally sourced from.

 5. **Successful Hire:**
    If the candidate we recommended is hired, we charge an additional fee equal to **half the monthly CTC**.